-In addition to their right to appeal, children who have not been offered a place at St Joseph's Catholic Primary School but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.
+In addition to their right to appeal, children who have not been offered a place at St James' Catholic Primary but were offered a school that was ranked as a lower preference on their application form will be added to a waiting list.

-The waiting list will be maintained until last day of the summer term 2027 and will then be discarded.
-Parents may apply to St. Joseph's Catholic Primary School for their child's name to remain on the waiting list until the end of the academic year 2024 when it will be discarded.
+The waiting list will be maintained until the last day of the summer term 2027 and will then be discarded.